logzio/documentation/docs/shipping/azure-active-directory.md

 ---

-You can ship logs available from Azure Security Center via the Microsoft Graph APIs with Logzio-MSGraph.
+You can ship logs available from the Microsoft Graph APIs with Logzio-MSGraph.
 Logzio-MSGraph is a self-hosted application.

-Logzio-MSGraph currently supports the following Azure Security Center APIs:
+Logzio-MSGraph supports these APIs:

-* Alerts
+* Azure Active Directory audit logs
+* Azure Active Directory sign-in logs

 There are many other APIs available through Microsoft Graph.
 If you don't see your API in the list,